Glossary March 29, 2021

 Table of Contents

-Landscape architecture itself is designed and keeps in mind a myriad of different factors, such as the people themselves, the climate, animals, flora and fauna, and more.
-Promoting and protecting both environmental and human health is also a part of it.
+A landscape architect should consider a myriad of factors, such as people themselves, the climate, animals, flora and fauna, and more.
+Promoting and protecting environmental and human health also plays a part.

-The usage of BIM in the field of landscape architecture allows architects to have detailed digital models of the landscape in question, with coordinated data being included in the model.
-Such a combination is doing wonders to the BIM landscape architecture as a whole – offering aesthetically satisfying constructions while lessening the number of reworks, which, in turn, saves both money and time.
+The use of BIM in landscape architecture allows architects to have detailed digital models of the landscape in question, with coordinated data included.
+This combination is working wonders for BIM landscape architecture, offering aesthetically satisfying constructions while lessening the amount of rework saving both time and money.

-One of the most popular examples of software that can be applied to the needs of a landscape architect is Revit Modeling Services.
-It can perform terrain analysis, costs calculation, shading analysis (from the sun simulation), and more.
-Other software that can be used for BIM landscape architecture includes, but not exclusive to, Rhino, AutoCAD, ArchiCAD, Vectorworks Landmark, SketchUp, and others.
+Revit Modeling Services is one of the most popular software applications that can be applied to the needs of a landscape architect.
+It can perform terrain analysis, cost calculation, shading analysis (by simulating the sun), and more.
+Other examples of software that can be used for BIM landscape architecture include, but are not limited to:

 Advantages of BIM landscape architecture

-The ability to choose between several different software vendors allows landscape architects to pick the one that suits the most for the current project’s scope, size, details, and so on.
-Now, we’ll go over some of the biggest advantages that could be achieved by implementing BIM into the landscape architecture as a whole:
+The ability to choose between several software vendors allows landscape architects to choose the one that suits the current project’s scope, size, details, etc. However, many existing BIM solutions were designed with architects and constructors in mind, with landscape architecture not being very high of a priority regarding the feature set.

 • Improved coordination.

-BIM as a whole, offers the advantage of improved cooperation between different departments, which allows for landscape architects to work together with civil engineers, architects, designers, etc. This allows for a transparent workflow with the ability for each of the participants to contribute without limiting the rest of the participants.
+BIM generally offers the advantage of improved cooperation between different departments.
+This allows landscape architects to work together with civil engineers, architects, designers, etc. The result is a transparent workflow, with each participant able to contribute without limiting the others.

-At the same time, 3D models can be easily extracted as accurate 2D drawings for the onsite workers to make sure that the final design of the project is implemented exactly as intended using BIM landscape architecture.
+At the same time, 3D models can easily be extracted as accurate 2D drawings for on-site workers to ensure that the project’s final design is implemented strictly as intended using BIM landscape architecture.
+Additionally, communication and data sharing improvements across the board can significantly enhance the performance of landscape architects when it comes to their interactions with the other stakeholders and teams they tend to work with the most: engineers, architects, etc.

 • Information-rich BIM models.

-BIM models are packed full of information about different object parameters for a successful simulation in the future.
-A tree in the form of a BIM model would have a scientific name, root sizes, conditions and other info available within that model.
+BIM models are packed full of information about different parameters for successful simulation in the future.
+The BIM model of a tree includes the scientific name, the size of the root system, its ideal conditions, and other information.

-Additionally, information about the proper handling of the object in real life could be included, as well, such as the water and sun requirements, spread, mature height, and more (if we’re talking about our previous example in the form of a tree).
-Having so much information allows landscape architects to have an easier time making decisions, and it’s also easier to perform cost estimates and material estimates with information-rich models.
+Additionally, information about the proper handling of the object in real life, such as its water and sun requirements, spread, mature height, and more (if we are talking about a tree, as in our previous example), could be included.
+Having so much information allows landscape architects to make decisions more efficiently, and it is also easier to perform cost and material estimates with information-rich models.

 • Revit family.

-All in all, Revit families are capable of significantly reducing the number of reworks and enforce some uniformity, which speeds up the project’s completion time immensely.
-Additionally, models and families that were created for a specific project could be utilized later in other projects if they were saved in a library beforehand.
+All in all, Revit families can significantly reduce the amount of rework and ensure some sort of uniformity, which speeds up the completion time of the project immensely.
+Also, the models and families created for a specific project can be used later in other projects if saved in a library.

 • Rendering in three dimensions.

-From the aesthetic point of view, 3D rendering is incredibly important, and that includes landscape renders, as well.
-Rendering makes it easier to understand if the project would fit well in the current environment.
-It’s also possible to make the renders themselves look more realistic by adding lighting sources, colors, and more – to use 3D models for marketing, financial approvals, and many other purposes, including BIM landscape architecture.
+From an aesthetic point of view, 3D rendering is incredibly important, and that includes landscape renderings.
+Rendering makes it easier to understand if the project will fit well into the existing environment.
+It is also possible to make renders look more realistic by adding lighting sources, colors, and more and to use 3D models for marketing, financial approvals, and many other purposes, including BIM landscape architecture.

 Conclusion

-While the advantages of implementing BIM into the usual landscape architectural process are not as vast and varied as they are for the construction industry in its entirety, it’s still extremely useful in several different ways, most of which are capable of directly saving both the time and money of the company that works on the project in question.
+While the advantages of implementing BIM into the usual landscape architectural process are not as vast and varied as those for the construction industry in its entirety, it is still extremely useful in several different ways, most of which can directly save time and money for the company working on a project.

 About the author